alejoalvarez/java/Java Core/Annotations.md

   - RetentionPolicy.CLASS - Held at compile time, but ignored at run time.
   - RetentionPolicy.RUNTIME - Held at run time, only accessible at run time.
 - @Documented - Will cause the annotation to be mentioned in the javadoc.

+### @Inherited

+@Inherited is a marker annotation that we can use only on the annotation declaration.
+It affects only annotations used on class declarations. @Inherited annotation causes the subclass to inherit the annotation for a superclass.

+Therefore, whenever there is a request to a subclass for a specific annotation, and if the annotation is absent in the subclass, then it checks its superclass.
+If that annotation is present in the superclass, and if it is annotated with @Inherited, then it returns that annotation.

 Example